jan-bogaerts/mark/src/markdownCode.md

   - saveModelsMap(file):
     - build the json file name by replacing '.md' wit '_models.json' at the end of the field 'file'
     - convert the json object in `gptService.modelsMap` to a string
     - save the stringified json to the json file name
+  - saveProjectConfig(file):
+    - json file name = folderService.projectConfig
+    - convert the json object in `projectConfigurationService.config` to a string
+    - save the stringified json to the json file name